-Pursuant to the Company's Third Amended and Restated Certificate of Incorporation (the "Ocean Charter"), the authorized capital stock of Ocean Biomedical consists of 300,000,000 shares of common stock, \$0.0001 par value, and 10,000,000 shares of undesignated preferred stock, \$0.0001 par value.
+Pursuant to the Company's Third Amended and Restated Certificate of Incorporation (the "Amended Certificate"), the authorized capital stock of Ocean Biomedical consists of 300,000,000 shares of common stock, \$0.0001 par value, and 10,000,000 shares of undesignated preferred stock, \$0.0001 par value.
 The following description summarizes the material terms of the capital stock of Ocean Biomedical.
-This description is summarized from, and is qualified in its entirety by reference to the Ocean Charter and the Ocean Biomedical Bylaws, each of which has been publicly filed with the SEC, as well as the relevant provisions of the DGCL.
+This description is summarized from, and is qualified in its entirety by reference to the Amended Certificate and the Company's Amended and Restated Bylaws (the "Ocean Bylaws"), each of which has been publicly filed with the SEC, as well as the relevant provisions of the DGCL.